 On this page you will find a brief list of the main therapeutic models we can use during our time together.
 Everyone is unique.
 Issues, problems, and life's little or big challenges are different to each person.
 Rather than applying a specific therapeutic model onto a client, I work with the person sat here in front of me.
 I find that each therapy session subjectively flows within its uniqueness.
-People deserve this respect, these are my beliefs, through study, and 25+ years of experience in working one-to-one.
+People deserve this respect, these are my beliefs, through study, and over 25 years experience in working one-to-one.

 It could be a person has been made redundant from their job.
 Maybe, with a little encouragement and a listening ear, they begin to think and act upon different ways to get out of the dilemma.
 Comparatively, another person may have trouble accepting the change, unable to cope with the new challenge.
 Instead of looking for job, they being to sink into stress, worry and anxiety, through believing they now have little self-worth.
 In which case it may help to have more in-depth therapy to discover what is causing and/or propping up these limiting feelings.
 Everyone is different, and deserves to be treated in this way, with respect and without judgement.

 Counselling and Psychotherapy

 We have become who we are from our life events and the learnings we have taken on board ever since the day we were born.
 Our relationships with family, friends and colleagues are based upon who we are and how we have learned to behave/react through experience.
 Everyone has strengths in some form or another.
 Sometimes clients are not fully aware of the resources they have within their personality.
 That is why it helps to see a therapist who can treat you as a unique individual, without applying a rigid method of working.